-6.6 Pregnancy Testing
+5.6 Pregnancy Testing

 a.
-If the patient is suspected to be or there is a risk that they are pregnant, a pregnancy test should be provided prior to administering emergency contraception.
-The commissioner will reimburse the contractor for this test as described in this specification.
+If there is a risk that the service user may be pregnant, a pregnancy test should be provided prior to administering emergency contraception.
+The commissioner will reimburse the contractor for this test as described in this specification (see section 12).

-7. Governance and Operation
+6. Governance and Operation